Skip to main content

 Award-winning research

-EFORT is a European organization that links national orthopedic associations, focuses on education and research and is known, among other things, for the summary articles EFORT Open Reviews.
-Every year, 40 abstracts in the categories "Trauma" and "Orthopedics" are nominated for the EFORT Best Paper Prize, and this year the DelPhi 5-year study won the prestigious first prize in the Trauma category.
+EFORT is a European organization that links national orthopedic societies, focuses on education and research and is known for its EFORT Open Reviews abstracts.
+Each year, 40 abstracts in the categories "Trauma" and "Orthopedics" are nominated for the EFORT Best Paper Prize, and this year the DelPhi 5-year study won the coveted first prize in the Trauma category.

 The importance of 5-year results

-Fraser explains that five years of follow-up is crucial for how to assess the results, as two years of follow-up is considered short in the context of prosthetics.
+Fraser explains that five years of follow-up is crucial for how to assess the results, as two years of follow-up is considered short in the prosthetic context.

 Fraser extends a big thank you to everyone who participated and contributed to the study, including orthopedists, radiologists and physiotherapists at each participating hospital.

-- The great effort of many has been decisive in improving the treatment of shoulder fractures in the elderly, emphasizes Alexander Nilsskog Fraser.
+– The great effort from many has been crucial to improving the treatment of shoulder fractures in the elderly, emphasizes Alexander Nilsskog Fraser.

 Read more: